-We're planning to upgrade our US server infrastructure towards the end of March 2017.
+We're planning to upgrade our US server infrastructure throughout 2017.
 As part of the upgrade we’ll be introducing some new features that will further enhance your productivity when using Huddle, including:

 - Push features to help keep you updated about changes to your work in real-time.